 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-My standard fee is £50 per hour but I can offer some flexibility for those experiencing financial difficulties so please drop me an email to ask me more.
+My standard fee is £40 per 50-minute session.
+I can offer some flexibility for those experiencing financial difficulties so please drop me an email to ask me more.